Data Source Configuration Wizard

 Choosing Add New Data Source from the DataSource property of bindable Windows Forms controls.

-Depending on the selected data source type (database, Web service, or object) the wizard will begin on any one of a number of pages in the wizard.
-For information on a specific page, select from the following list:
+Depending on the selected data source type (database, Web service, or object) the wizard will begin on any one of several pages in the wizard.
+For information about a specific page, select from the following list:

 The following table shows the results of selecting each type:

-Enables your application to connect and manipulate data in database products, such as Microsoft SQL Server.
+Enables your application to connect and change data in database products, such as Microsoft SQL Server.

 A typed dataset (.xsd file).

 Enables your application to connect and work with the data and methods of a Web service.